reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ### Single Table Data Model

-We do not require most of the attributes for every item.
-This allows for a more flexible data model compared to relational databases.
-We can store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
-This is an established design pattern called a single table design for storing multiple different entity types in a single table.
+We can create a more flexible data model compared to relational databases since most of the attributes for every item are optional.
+This allows us to store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
+This is a recommended design pattern called a single table design for storing multiple different entity types in a single table.

 ## Setting up DynamoDB